MasoniteFramework/docs/upgrade-guide/masonite-2.1-to-2.2.md

 ## Getting Started

-First let's upgrade Masonite 2.2 first so we can see any exceptions that will be raised.
+First let's upgrade Masonite to 2.2 first so we can see any exceptions that will be raised.

 Let's upgrade by doing: